pmichaillat/unemployment/syllabus.md

 + Before Tuesday 18 November: main readings in [Labor-demand policies](https://pascalmichaillat.org/v/#labor-demand-policies)
 + Before Tuesday 25 November: main readings in [Unemployment insurance](https://pascalmichaillat.org/v/#unemployment-insurance)

 The main readings cover important material on which the lectures are based.
 You should read them from beginning to end.
-Additional readings are also be provided: these readings give additional theoretical results, empirical evidence, some background, and may be an inspiration for your research.
+Additional readings are also provided: they give additional theoretical results, empirical evidence, background, and may be useful for your research project.

 ---